Britain's Tate museum sets $34 million record for Constable painting

-LONDON The Tate Britain museum bought 19th century English painter John Constable's masterpiece "Salisbury Cathedral from the Meadows" for 23.1 million pounds ($34.75 million), making it one of the most expensive British paintings ever sold.
+LONDON The Tate Britain museum bought 19th century English painter John Constable's masterpiece "Salisbury Cathedral from the Meadows" for 23.1 million pounds, making it one of the most expensive British paintings ever sold.

 The painting, dated 1831, of the towering cathedral in the middle distance under an overcast sky shot through with a rainbow had been at risk of being sold abroad and its sale sets a record for Constable, the Tate said on Thursday.

 Its price is still dwarfed by Constable's contemporary rival J.M.W.
-Turner, whose "Modern Rome - Campo Vaccino" sold for $44.68 million in 2010 and by the top record for a work of art.
+Turner, whose "Modern Rome - Campo Vaccino" sold for $44.68 million (29.64 million pounds) in 2010 and by the top record for a work of art.
 Edvard Munch's "The Scream" sold for $120 million last year.

 "'Salisbury Cathedral from the Meadows' is one of the great masterpieces of British art," Tate Director Nicholas Serota said in a statement announcing the deal.